yugabyte/yugabyte-db/docs/content/stable/deploy/multi-dc/async-replication.md

 ## Set up unidirectional replication

-After you created the required tables, you can set up xCluster replication as follows:
+After you created the required tables, you can set up unidirectional replication as follows:

 - Look up the source universe UUID and the table IDs for the two tables and the index table: